Scott Smitelli

 </panorama>

 Things were looking good.
 I was able to get the name of the road, the city, state, and country easily from every data point.
 Another stroke of good fortune came in the form of the pano_id attribute, which turned out to be the single identifying name of every panorama in Google’s systems.
-And sure enough, the messOfHex I saw in my Wireshark capture turned out to be the pano_id from this file.
+And sure enough, the <stuff> I saw in my Wireshark capture turned out to be the pano_id from this response.
 Step 1 was complete.

 I turned my attention to the second URL.
-I knew the meaning of the first argument, but I was unsure what x and y were referring to.
+I knew the meaning of the panoid argument, but I was unsure what x and y were referring to.
 So I put zeros into both of them.
 What came back was a 512×512 pixel image containing nothing but sky.
 I tweaked x and y and realized that the panoramas are split up into square tiles.
 In this particular location, valid x values were 0 to 6.
 Valid y values were 0 to 2.
 Anything beyond that, and an image of solid black was returned.
 In total, the panorama was made of a 7×3 matrix of 512×512 images, for a grand total of 3584×1536.
-Loop through all the x and y pairs, save the images to disk, and we have step 2.
+Loop through all the X and Y pairs, save the images to disk, and we have step 2.
 The zoom attribute seems to work well at 3.
 I haven’t found any points where a value ≥4 works, and zoom levels 1 and 2 make the image smaller (and consequently, use fewer tiles).
 I stuck with zoom level 3, figuring that since I was doing all this, I may as well do the hell out of it.

 Because each “frame” of the video was in 21 pieces, it needed to be stitched together.
 I found the laziest solution to be the montage utility from ImageMagick.
 To save you some time, the syntax of the command is montage [file list] -tile 7x3 -geometry +0+0 output_file.jpg, where [file list] is a space-delimited list of the 21 images you want stitched.
 Make sure the source files are in the correct order, or you’ll get some wonky images out of it.
 There’s step 3.

 At this point, I was relatively happy.
 My video looked pretty good, albeit a little jumpy and erratic.
-But a lot of that came from Google’s own imagery - there wasn’t much I could do about that.
+But a lot of that came from Google’s own imagery—there wasn’t much I could do about that.
 And theoretically I could’ve smoothed the data, interpolated the missing points, etc… But I wanted to stay true to the data as we captured it.
 It seemed more authentic that way.

 The shape of the image bugged me, though.
 It filled up a 720p frame just fine width-wise, but there were 172 vertical pixels that were completely unused.
 I didn’t just want to letterbox or crop it into 16:9… As I was watching it for the fifth time, it occurred to me that I had no idea where I was as I watched the video.
 I could tell when I entered a large city, but I couldn’t tell which city it was.
 I needed captions.